 LCSEE currently offers certificates in these areas,

 The primary source for financial support within the department is the Graduate Teaching Assistantship.
-A number of research programs also offer positions for Graduate Research Assistants .
+A number of research programs also offer positions for Graduate Research Assistants.
 Even if you do not have an assistantship at the present time, you may apply for assistantships in future semesters.
-Yellow application forms are available in 829 ESB.
-These must be renewed every semester.
+The Graduate Teaching Assistantship (GTA) form must be renewed every semester.

 It is normal and appropriate that doctoral students may be funded as GRAs in connection with funded research projects in which their own research advisor participates.
 If you are a doctoral student, very possibly you were recruited to come to WVU specifically as a GRA for a particular project.
 For bonafide doctoral students who do not have a funding source through a research project, the Department will try to provide support as a GTA to the extent possible.
 This funding, however, cannot be guaranteed.
 Doctoral students who have passed their qualifiers generally receive a higher stipend than Master's degree students.